faqeel/covid-dashboard/README.md

 ./vendor/bin/sail artisan queue:work
 ```

+#### Send a Fetch Request

-Go to the web application, `http://localhost`, and click on the *fetch* button which can be found on the top right of the page.
+Go to the web application, and click on the *fetch* button which can be found on the top right of the page.
 The `FillDataJob` will start running and populate data into the database.